edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

 Scrivener has no built-in way to call the picker, but you can easily create an app from an applescript using Automator to be called by Scrivener at cmd-Y. The following applescript has been reported to work:

+    set zotRunning to do shell script "/usr/bin/curl 'http://localhost:23119/better-bibtex/probe=probe' 2>/dev/null; exit 0"
-    if application id "org.zotero.zotero" is not running then display alert "This script will not work unless Zotero is running.
+    if zotRunning is "" then
+        display alert "This script will not work unless Zotero is running.
 Please launch Zotero and try again" tell application "Scrivener"
             activate
         end tell
         error number -128
+    else if zotRunning is "No endpoint found" then display alert "This script will not work unless Better BibTeX is installed.
+Please make sure that Better BibTeX is installed in the running instance of Zotero" tell application "Scrivener"
+            activate
+        end tell
+        error number -128
-    else if application id "org.zotero.zotero" is running then do shell script "/usr/bin/curl http://localhost:23119/better-bibtex/cayw?format=pandoc | pbcopy" tell application "Scrivener"
+    else if zotRunning is "ready" then
+        do shell script "/usr/bin/curl http://localhost:23119/better-bibtex/cayw?format=pandoc | pbcopy"
+        tell application "Scrivener"
             activate